Galapagos Wildlife: Diverse, Unique, and Evolutionarily Extraordinary

 Two institutions deserve mention when talking about the remarkable and rare animals of the Galapagos Islands and the preservation of these natural wonders.
 The Galapagos Marine Reserve, recently granted UNESCO World Heritage Site status, is the second-largest marine reserve in the world.
 Many international conservation and science organizations work together to protect the Galapagos Marine Reserve.
 Among them are the Charles Darwin Foundation and WildAid.

-In addition, hundreds of scientists, researchers, local people, and park rangers are dedicated to reversing damage done by introduced species.
-The national park is carefully managed, and the status of animal populations closely monitored.
-When in the Galapagos, you will be accompanied at all times by an authorized naturalist guide.
-These expert guides make sure that the creatures and habitats you visit are not harmed, as well as giving you in-depth knowledge about the behavior of rare Galapagos animals and how they are being protected.
+Hundreds of scientists, researchers, local people, and park rangers dedicate themselves to reversing damage done by introduced species.
+The park carefully manages the national park and closely monitors the status of animal populations.
+An authorized naturalist guide will accompany you at all times when you are in the Galápagos.
+These expert guides ensure that the creatures and habitats you visit remain unharmed while providing you with in-depth knowledge about the behavior of rare Galápagos animals and their protection.

 Conserving Galapagos' wildlife and ecosystems

 POLLUTION: Increased generation of waste and improper waste management continue to threaten the land and waters of the Galapagos.
-These threats relate directly to a large number of inhabitants and tourists and to new consumption patterns and lifestyles.
+These threats relate directly to numerous inhabitants and tourists and to new consumption patterns and lifestyles.
 Litter and poorly managed waste easily becomes marine debris, which affects the fragile marine ecosystem and even the coasts of uninhabited islands.
-An unknown number of animals are killed every year when they become entangled in pieces of string or plastic bags, or consume floating trash.
+An unknown number of animals die every year from entanglement in pieces of string or plastic bags or from consuming floating trash.

 UNSUSTAINABLE TOURISM: Worldwide fame has turned the Galapagos Islands into one of the most popular tourist destinations.
 An increasing number of visitors as well as rapid human development bring higher demand for imported goods and fossil fuels, introduction of invasive species, and more demand for qualified labor (which comes primarily from mainland Ecuador), migration, and infrastructure needs.
 Increasing human pressure on the archipelago becomes a potential threat to conservation and local sustainable development.
 Click here to learn here what we are doing to reduce our impact.